anupn18/readme_lifesight/docs/PLATFORM/analyze/dashboards/change-the-data-source-for-a-dashboard-or-element.md

    2. Search for or browse to a new data source, then click Select.
    3. Select the next data source that needs to be matched and repeat these steps.
    4. After all data sources without matches have been matched to a new data source, select Swap.
-5. If none of your data sources need to be manually matched, select Swap Now.
+5. If none of your data sources need to be manually matched, select Swap Now.\
    The Dashboard updates to use the new data source.
 Any elements without matching data sources display an error.

 > 📘 If your Dashboard contains input tables or custom SQL elements, the data source and connection for those elements is not swapped.
 Instead, you must recreate the elements with the new connection as the data source.
 >
-> - For an input table, create an input table with the new connection then copy and paste the data from the old input table to the new one.
+> * For an input table, create an input table with the new connection then copy and paste the data from the old input table to the new one.
-> - For a custom SQL element, create a new SQL element and write equivalent SQL against the new data connection.
+> * For a custom SQL element, create a new SQL element and write equivalent SQL against the new data connection.

 ## Change the data source for an element